 What Happens to Yeast Rolls When You Add Some Cornmeal?
-You get a surprisingly soft, but somewhat chewy interior with a slight but interesting crunch to the crust.
+You get a surprisingly soft and somewhat chewy interior with a slight but interesting crunch to the crust.
 Cornmeal Yeast Rolls are especially nice with soup.

 Although this recipe is formulated to be mixed in a bread machine, alternate directions for making with a stand mixer or by hand are included in the recipe notes below.